tauri-apps/tauri-docs/docs/guides/building/app-size.md

 You can use [Bundlephobia] to find the cost of JavaScript dependencies.
 Inspecting the cost of Rust dependencies is generally harder since the compiler does many optimizations.

 If you find a library that seems excessively large, Google around, chances are someone else already had the same thought and created an alternative.
-A good example is [Moment.js] and it's [many alternatives][you-dont-need-momentjs].
+A good example is [Moment.js] and its [many alternatives][you-dont-need-momentjs].

 But keep in mind: **The best dependency is no dependency**, meaning that you should always prefer language builtins over 3rd party packages.